 Yet, some of the material, while immensely sophisticated and complex, is surprisingly accessible.
 Blood on the Radio and Suspicious Waveforms are just two songs that both mesmerize and get into your head with ease.
 Largely, for me, it's the impressive engagement of horns, woodwinds, and string instruments.
 Sometimes TYS can get heavy and edgy, like prog metal, as on In the Company of Worms.
 You've got love that song title, and also A Salesman's Guide to Nonexistence, a song with a bumpy pop feel, and vocalist Salvatore Marrano sounds his closest to Jon Anderson.

 Fundamentally, Maps of Non-Existent Places is a terrific album of modern progressive rock, sophisticated and innovative, yet also inspired by the classic tradition of the genre.
+Genius.
 Strongly recommended.

 Thank You Scientist's Maps of Non-Existent Places is a terrific album of modern progressive rock, sophisticated and innovative, yet also inspired by the classic tradition of the genre.